 An extraordinary variety of places invites us.
 Rugged wave-swept cliffs, velvety marshes, quiet creeks, extensive bays.
-Most trips will mix several environments, as you choose.
+Most kayaking trips will mix several environments.
 We adapt our trips to your interests and abilities as well as to the weather, tides and currents.
-Let's develop your own adventure.
+Let's develop your own paddling adventure around Phippsburg and Casco Bay.

-Have a look at the wonderfully varied environments we can kayak in this area of mid-coast Maine
+Have a look at the wonderfully varied environments for kayaking in the Phippsburg area of mid-coast Maine

-To help everyone get out and enjoy themselves, each other and the natural world SAFELY during this hard time, we offer a 15% discount off the usual quoted prices.
+To help everyone get out kayaking and enjoying themselves, each other and the natural world SAFELY during this hard time, we offer a 15% discount off the usual prices (shown).

 We combine Social Distancing, Masks and Hygiene to PREVENT THE SPREAD.